Last updated on January 21, 2023 by Wandering our World

 Costa Rica is not to be overlooked or overshadowed – this country too is not lacking for picturesque natural beauty, with mountain views fit for postcards, tropical rainforests, misty volcanoes, and of course, exotic beaches.

-The mainland beauty is their prime attraction, so if you want the perfect white beaches, be aware that Costa Rica’s vibrant jungles tend to spill out right up to the beach front, making sand a bit darker and waves slightly rougher.
+The mainland beauty is their prime attraction, so if you want perfect white beaches, be aware that Costa Rica’s vibrant jungles tend to spill out right up to the beach front, making the sand a bit darker and waves slightly rougher.
 That said, Playa Tambor makes for a lovely beach vacation.
-(Recommended: Sharks in Costa Rica).

-You can find a good party in both countries, but Belize has a more relaxed nightlife scene, while weekends in Costa Rica can have you up later, and sitting with an aspirin and coffee the next morning.
+You can find a good party in both countries, but Belize has a more relaxed nightlife scene, while weekends in Costa Rica can have you up into the early hours, and sitting with an aspirin and coffee the next morning.

 The vibe is laid back.
 There are plenty of trendy beach bars and clubs especially in the San Pedro and Cayo districts.
 The capital, Belize City, is also a lively location if you’re looking for some fun be it day or night, with plenty of restaurants, live entertainment and places to grab a drink at the likes of La Cabana.

-Belize doesn’t have the most outrageous nightlife scene, and will be better suited to those looking for a chill tropical-feeling night than die-hard party fans.
+Belize doesn’t have the most outrageous nightlife scene, and evenings here will be better suited to those looking for a chill tropical-feeling night than club and party fans.

 The nightlife across Costa Rica is mighty and vibrant, with locals enjoying a good weekend out at bars and clubs until the early hours of the morning.

-Shoestring: This hotel is excellent value, and while it’s in a rural location, it does sit right on the beach in the Tortuguero National Park – a place famous for its wildlife and turtles.
+Shoestring: This hotel (see photos and rates) is excellent value, and while it’s in a rural location, it does sit right on the beach in the Tortuguero National Park – a place famous for its wildlife and turtles.
 To get a beachside spot at this price, with outdoor pool and hammocks included, is a steal.

-Budget: The four-star Eco Boutique Hotel Vista Las Islas Reserva Natural complete with infinity pool, pool bar, and spectacular ocean views over the Gulf of Nicoya is an affordable choice which looks worth more than their current nightly rates.
+Budget: The four-star Eco Boutique Hotel Vista Las Islas Reserva Natural (see photos and rates) complete with infinity pool, pool bar, and spectacular ocean views over the Gulf of Nicoya is an affordable choice which looks worth more than their current nightly rates.
 Dreamy is the best way to describe it.

-Luxury: With its own private beach, swimming pools, tropical gardens, and every facility imaginable (even a nightclub!), Resort Dreams Las Mareas All Inclusive is one of those places we all want to visit once in our lifetime.
+Luxury: With its own private beach, swimming pools, tropical gardens, and every facility imaginable (even a nightclub!), Resort Dreams Las Mareas All Inclusive (see photos and rates) is one of those places we all want to visit once in our lifetime.

-Budget: Featuring an outdoor swimming pool, garden, excellent restaurant, beach and jungle access, as well as free kayak and bike hire, it’s hard to beat Parrot Cove Lodge for views or price.
+Budget: Featuring an outdoor swimming pool, garden, excellent restaurant, beach and jungle access, as well as free kayak and bike hire, it’s hard to beat Parrot Cove Lodge (see photos and rates) for views or price.
 The colors of the sea here in particular, are extra special.

 Luxury: Ocean views from your own private villa.
 Check.
 Your own private pool.
 Check.
 Direct access to one of Belize’s best stretches of coastline.
 Check.
 Big outside pool with swim-up bar.
 Check.
-The Lodge at Jaguar Reef is as ‘Instagrammable’ as you can get.
+The Lodge at Jaguar Reef (see photos and rates) is as ‘Instagrammable’ as you can get.

 Between the two, we’ve found that Belize has a stronger and more varied sense of culture and history than Costa Rica, but both are so different to what you’ll experience anywhere else.